Certifications and Awards

 The American Heart Association (AHA) and American Stroke Association’s (ASA) “Get With The Guidelines” program helps ensure the care that hospitals provide to their patients with coronary artery disease, heart failure and stroke meets the latest evidence-based guidelines.
 United Regional has been recognized for our commitment and success in performance achievement using the Get With The Guidelines program for stroke and cardiac care.

+Most recently, United Regional earned Stroke Gold Plus Award designation.
 This award recognizes hospitals for providing excellence in stroke care.
-The Target: Stroke Honor Role refers to hospitals awarded the Gold Plus Award who, in addition to meeting the compliance measures, were able to demonstrate a door-to-needle time of less than 60 minutes in at least 50% of patients given tPA, the “clot-buster” medication that has been shown to reduce long term brain damage if given in a timely fashion to appropriate candidate patients.
 This means that patients with stroke, coronary heart disease and heart failure may come to United Regional with the confidence that the care they will receive exceeds the national guidelines for program quality.

 Primary Stroke Center Certification

 Stroke is the nation’s third leading cause of death and the leading cause of serious, long-term disability in the United States.
 Each year about 700,000 people experience a new or recurrent stroke.
 There are approximately 4.7 million stroke survivors alive today.